 - Start time — if the jobs have the same type and priority, resources are first allocated to jobs that were started earlier.

-Mind that the resource scheduler does not take into account the start time for tape jobs.
+The resource scheduler does not take into account the start time for tape jobs.

 You can check the job type and priority of a certain job in service logs.
 For more information on logs, see Logging.